Adynatos/adynatos.github.io/_posts/2024-03-23-tcache-troll.markdown

     0x7fb97920b000     0x7fb9793b7000 r-xp   1ac000      0 /home/ady/heaplab2/.glibc/glibc_2.28/libc-2.28.so
 {% endhighlight %}

-Step 2:
+<h3>Step 2:</h3>
 We can keep using our duplicated chunk to perform tcache dup attack - we allocate new chunk and set it data to target we want to overwrite.
-Next allocation will unlink our chunk from tcache list, treating our data as fwd ptr and writing it to head of bin.
+Next allocation will unlink our chunk from tcache list, treating our data as ptr to next chunk and writing it to head of bin.
-Succeeding allocation will be served from that bin, giving us chunk starting at target data - we can use it to set size field of 0x90 bin to 7 (which means that bin is full)
+Succeeding allocation will be served from that bin, giving us chunk starting at target data - we can use it to set size field of 0x90 bin to MAX_TCACHE_BIN_SIZEa(which is 7)
 After that we just need to free chunk and it will avoid tcache and be linked into unsorted bin - it's first qword will contain address of bin in main_arena.
 We can use it to calculate libc address.

 Also we had to add guard chunk before dup chunk, to avoid consolidation with top chunk and change chunk sizes to 0x90, so it will be freed into unsorted bin instead of fastbin.